Sinkissed/Soulbound360/readme.txt

 There are many more controls and combinations handed by the gamepad.
 Some controls can also be altered in the PIE file.
 A full diagram is displayed in game and can be toggled inside of the Interface/Addons menu.
 Have fun!

+v0.6b
+* New binding for controller map toggle
+* More dramatic transparancy on the controller map

 v0.6a
 * fixed mislabeled diagram
 * fixed CTRL-S occasionally getting triggered by movement controls